lshpaner/eda_toolkit/paper.md

 # Outlier and anomaly detection support

-The toolkit includes functions to identify outliers based on distributional thresholds or robust statistics.
-This helps detect data quality issues early, understanding variable spreads, and guiding preprocessing decisions.
+The toolkit detects outliers using distributional thresholds or robust statistics, aiding early data quality checks and preprocessing decisions.

-Using `kde_distributions()`, the age variable shows a right skew, with the KDE curve extending into a longer upper tail.
+Using `kde_distributions()`, the age variable exhibits a right skew, with the KDE curve extending into a longer upper tail.
 The population is concentrated in younger to middle ages, with older individuals less frequent.
 The mean (blue dashed) lies slightly above the median (black dashed), confirming the skew.
 Most observations